Thick and Thin Provisioning: What Is the Difference?

 To be able to reduce the VMDK file size of your thin-provisioned virtual disks, you need to know how to zero the blocks that the data you deleted previously occupied.
 Let’s find out how to do that.

-NOTE: Disk shrinking operations are only possible if the virtual machines do not contain snapshots.
+Note: Disk shrinking operations are only possible if the virtual machines do not contain snapshots.
 Also, please be attentive and execute commands at your own responsibility.
 Always back up all of your important data before carrying out any disk operations.
-To back up your VMware and Hyper-V virtual machines, use NAKIVO Backup & Replication.

 root@test-virtual-machine:/# df -h